Bruce Fields

 Linux

-I maintain the Linux kernel's NFS server, and work on NFS problems, at Red Hat.
+Until 2022, I maintained the Linux kernel's NFS server, and worked on NFS problems, at Red Hat.

 Mathematics